r-hensley/Rai/README.md

 # -Rai-
 Discord bot for Japanese server written in Python.
-Features:
+Some key features:
 - Extensive logging of joins, leaves, bans, deletes, edits, reaction removes, and invites that people use to join a server
 - A report room for users to make either anonymous reports to mods or enter a mod report chat room to discuss an issue.
 Designed to eliminate the need for private messages completely from mod business.
 - A smart message prune/clear command which takes a message ID as input so you don't have to count messages